Deepikakasikota/Car-Dekho-Project/README.md

 Selling_Price : This column represents the price the owner wants to sell the car at.

-Present_Price : This is the present price of the car.
+max_power : This column represents the maximum power of the car.

+mileage : It represents the mileage of the car.

+engine : It represents the engine of the car.

 Kms_Driven : This is the distance completed by the car in km.